wp-plugins/gwebpro-store-locator/readme.txt

 1. You can use it to add both stores as well as store categories.
 2. Flexibility to add your store address and store location in the map, at the time of adding a store.
 3. It auto populates a list of suggestions when adding your city, state, country.
 4. Set map height, width and no of stores to be displayed on one page.
-Specify or limit the radius for search from visitor’s current location.
+Specify or limit the radius for search from visitor's current location.
 5. Display your store in the front end by adding [GwebproStoreLocator] short code.
-6. Displays nearest stores automatically against visitor’s current location (within a specified radius) from the admin.
+6. Displays nearest stores automatically against visitor's current location (within a specified radius) from the admin.
 7. Visitors can change their location by entering city, place or zip in the Change location field.
 Users receive a list of suggestions that populates automatically.
 8. Displays the current position of the user and store locations with different coloured pins to easily understand store locations.
-9. Flexibility to drag and change visitor’s current location by dragging and dropping visitor’s current location pin.
+9. Flexibility to drag and change visitor's current location by dragging and dropping visitor's current location pin.
 Users can easily change their location and search stores accordingly.
 10. Clicking the store pins shows the store address followed by the direction and distance to navigate easily.
 11. Visitors can search a store from the lists of stores by inserting any related keyword.